statbiophys/pygor3/README.md

 #### New Model
-Now to create a model from scratch, donwload gene templates and anchors from IMGT website [IMGT](http://www.imgt.org/) A list of available species to download from IMGT can be query with imgt-get-genomes command and option --info.
+Now to create a model from scratch, donwload gene templates and anchors from IMGT website [IMGT](http://www.imgt.org/) A list of available species to download from IMGT can be queried with imgt-get-genomes command and option --info.

     ```console
     $ pygor imgt-get-genomes --info